afernandezdemarcos/approxstats/README.md

 ## Overview
 Software companion for the methodology proposed in *"Data-driven stabilizations of goodness-of-fit tests"* (Fernández-de-Marcos and García-Portugués, 2021).

+## Data

+Data can be found in []().

+It contains:
+- distributions.zip: Precomputed quantiles (1e7 Monte Carlo samples) and /asymptotic (hyperspherical n = 500 approximation of the asymptotic quantiles)

 ## Usage

 ### $(n, \alpha)$-stabilization